-The Engagement Completion Boundary in Advice-Only™ financial planning is a methodological clarification that defines when planning is complete—and what the advisor is not permitted to do next.
+The Engagement Completion Boundary in Advice-Only™ financial planning is a structural rule that defines when planning is complete—and what the advisor is not permitted to do within the planning engagement.
+Advice-Only™ is a structural fiduciary design that separates financial advice from implementation-linked incentives.

 What Is an Engagement Completion Boundary?